su8code/springBootThymeleaf_CRUD/README.md

 The main objective of the spring boot project in this repository is to create a fullstack web application for implementing and testing spring boot as a backend to implement a File Upload and Download functionality by using the file system inside a backend server.

-in this project we are going to create a user profile manager web application that enables us to create , edit , delete and update user profile information and, each and every user profile consists of profile picture as well as a video file for each and every individual user profile we have in our profiles list.
+In this project we are going to create a simple demo of user profile manager web application that enables us to create , edit , delete and update user profile information, each and every user profile consists of profile picture as well as a video file,therefore for each and every individual user profiles on our user profiles list we do have a picture and video files which is our main target for implementing the file upload and download functionality in spring boot.

+### We Used

+Development Machine:- Linux Operating System(debian based Linux OS).
+Spring Web
+Thymeleaf

+###

-### Configuring Spring Boot multipartFile upload size limit
+### Configure and Increase the Spring Boot File Upload Size Limit

 ![properties](https://user-images.githubusercontent.com/88676535/166115921-bbde902c-415c-40ed-ae3f-29b891c23676.png)